Gold Auction Process

 The auction shall be conducted by auctioneer, as per the following guidelines:

-• Applications will be invited for empanelment as Auctioneer from established and reputed auctioneer/ auctioning agencies;
+• Applications can be invited for empanelment as Auctioneer from established and reputed auctioneer/ auctioning agencies;

 • Applications will be screened and the auctioneers will be selected;

-The auction may also be conducted by BFL employees having necessary experience
+The auction may also be conducted by trained BFL employees, in accordance with internal policies and regulatory guidelines.

 Role of auctioneer in gold auction